ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/platform-guides/cloudflare-workers/overview.markdown

 ### Obtain RavenDB certificate

 First, download your RavenDB client certificate package you will use to authenticate.
-Follow the guides for either Cloud or for self-hosting.
+Follow the guides for either [Cloud certificates][docs-cloud-certs] or for [self-hosted certificates][docs-on-prem-certs].

 Once extracted to a folder, you'll need the paths to the `.pem` and `.key` files for the next step.